 Why you should talk to yourself everyday

-There are several key reasons why I talk to myself everyday and recommend that everyone feel comfortable to do the same:
+There are several key reasons why I talk to myself every day and recommend that everyone feel comfortable doing the same:

 - It’s therapeutic